 Most accidents involving motor vehicles occur when one driver makes a mistake and crashes into another vehicle.
 However, there are less common types of accidents that do not involve two motor vehicles, but instead involve one motor vehicle and a pedestrian.
 Just because these accidents are uncommon does not mean that they never happen.
 In fact, Virginia’s department of motor vehicles has kept a record of all reported pedestrian crashes since 2009.

 If you want to know just how common these pedestrian accidents are, click here.
 Perhaps most surprising about this information is that the number of pedestrians injured steadily rose for four years before dropping again in 2013.
 It is anyone’s guess why this decline occurred, and it will be interesting to see if the trend continues once the data are collected for 2014.
 Regardless of whether the number increases or decreases, it is worth mentioning that there were well over 1,000 pedestrian accident victims annually.

-While the information is sorted by age, there seems to be very little correlation between age and likelihood of accident.
+While the information is sorted by age, there seems to be very little correlation between age and likelihood of an accident.
 In 2009, the number of accidents seemed to increase slightly as the age of the victims increased, but this was not always the case.
-In fact, there are no easily discernable correlations between age and likelihood of accident, which shows that the accidents do not discriminate, and that it could happen to anyone.
+In fact, there are no easily discernible correlations between age and likelihood of an accident, which shows that the accidents do not discriminate and that it could happen to anyone.

 Pedestrian Accidents Cause Serious Injuries

 Pedestrians who are struck by any type of vehicle will almost certainly be dealing with serious injuries, and in many cases, the accident could be fatal.
 Virginia residents who are injured in such an accident or survivors of those who have died in an accident are encouraged to seek the aid of an attorney to find out if they can be compensated.